mfornace/nupack-docs-dev/sources/definitions.md

 representing the equilibrium fraction of incorrectly paired nucleotides evaluated over the ensemble of complex $j$ relative to target structure $s_j$.

-For a set of complexes $\Psi$, the complex ensemble defect can be generalized to a multi-complex ensemble defect
+For a set of complexes $\Psi$, the normalized complex ensemble defect can be generalized to a multi-complex ensemble defect
 \begin{align}
 {{\mathcal N}} ~\equiv ~\frac{1}{|\Psi|}\sum_{j\in\Psi} {\mathcal N_j} ~~~\in(0,1)
 \end{align}